-The Most Fun Things to do with Toddlers before they’re Big Kids!
+All The Most Fun Activities to Do with Toddlers before they’re Big Kids!

-(Well, OK- plenty of these are fun for big kids too, but you can start playing today…)
+(Well, OK- plenty of these activites are fun for big kids too, but you can start playing with your toddler today…)

 Sign up for the Creative With Kids Newsletter to receive weekly simple ideas like this that will help you enjoy parenting.

 My youngest child turned two this week!
 In celebration of her birthday, and because I really want to make the best of this time, I created this list of fun activities for 1, 2 and 3 year olds.

 I present the Toddler Years Must Do List!

 Having a toddler around is SO busy; I don’t want to spend the toddler years in a blur and miss the best parts of this cute and funny stage – I need this list!

 Many of these ideas for toddler activities come from when I asked about your favorite fun activities for 2 year olds this summer.
 You gave me so many wonderful things to do with toddlers.
 I had no idea how HAPPY reading the responses would make me!

 The Toddler Year Must Do List